 Customer Journey Stages

-The user journey map connects the entire lifecycle of a customer's interaction with a product or service, from initial awareness to becoming a loyal advocate.
-Here are the key stages:
+The customer journey map connects the entire lifecycle of a customer’s interaction with a product or service — from initial awareness to becoming a loyal advocate.

 Create a customer journey map to show the stages customers go through when engaging with a brand

-Decision/Purchase: Customers are ready to buy, often through direct interaction with sales or support teams.
-Effective sales processes and showcasing successful case studies can give brands a competitive edge.
+Customers are ready to buy, often engaging with sales or support teams.
+Case studies and testimonials can give your brand an edge.

 The benefits of customer journey analytics